49 Mile Scenic Drive

 5. Marina Green, a grassy waterfront offers stunning views of the bay, Golden Gate Bridge, Alcatraz, and is a great place to watch yachting activities and have a picnic.

 7. Ghirardelli Square, is a landmark public square with shops, restaurants, and the headquarters to the famous Ghirardelli Chocolate Company.
-Treat yourself to a safe and delicious experience with their on-the-go shop so you can enjoy a world famous hot fudge sundae on a walk or in your home.
-Hours: 12-8pm daily.
+Treat yourself to a delicious experience with their on-the-go shop so you can enjoy a world famous hot fudge sundaes.

-8. Aquatic Historic Park, although park facilities are temporarily closed you can still appreciate the sights, sounds, smells and stories of Pacific Coast maritime history.
+8. San Francisco Maritime National Historical Park, appreciate the sights, sounds, smells and stories of Pacific Coast maritime history.
 From here, detour off 49 Mile route to the Russian Hill area and head up Hyde Street and turn left onto Lombard Street, famous for having a steep, one-block section that consists of eight tight hairpin turns.
 It's also a great place to catch a cable car ride.
 The Cable Car Museum is on this line at the corner of Mason and Washington and is free.

 9. Fisherman's Wharf, a very popular and busy tourist section with beautiful views of the bay and fresh seafood.
 Shops are open on PIER 39 along with and a boisterous rookery of sea lions.
-Aquarium of the Bay has temporarily suspended operations due to COVID-19 until further notice.
+Aquarium of the Bay is a fun stop for kids of all ages.

 11. Coit Tower, a long white building rising from the top of Telegraph Hill.
 Parking is limited.
-Beautiful murals adorn the interior walls and the top offers a fantastic view of San Francisco but this site is currently closed to visitors.
+Beautiful murals adorn the interior walls and the top offers a fantastic view of San Francisco.

 11. North Beach is San Francisco's Little Italy and home to the beatniks.
 It's full of fun restaurants, cafes and bookstores.
 You'll also drive by the Transamerica Pyramid.

 12. Chinatown, the largest Chinatown outside of Asia as well as the oldest Chinatown in North America.
 Delicious authentic food and interesting shops.
-My favorite places to eat are New Asia Restaurant (772 Pacific), R&G Lounge (631 Kearny), and House of Nanking (919 Kearny) and yummy Moon Cake at the Eastern Bakery (720 Grant.)
 Expect traffic here.
 This is a great place to get out of the car and explore but it can be very busy.
-If you want to ensure the 6 foot social distancing rule, skip Chinatown for now.

 13. Nob Hill boasts high end hotels with the magnificent Grace Cathedral, Huntington Park and the Nob Hill Masonic Center at its crest.
 Services for Grace Cathedral moved online but you’ll love the outdoor labyrinth.